Tv Time acquires Mediamorph, reinforcing the presence of the learning machine on television

 TV Time offers multinational media companies and content creators a global, multi-platform view of television and film.
 The engines of audience data and machine learning from TV Time offer unique value to these companies, helping them better understand their audiences and allowing them to make more strategic decisions related to the marketing, programming, packaging and licensing of their content.

 Mediamorph's content value management platform provides more than two-thirds of all global digital transaction revenue for the film and television industries.
-Mediamorph tracks and accounts for over two billion global TVOD, SVOD and AVOD transactions annually through more than 1,200 platforms and manages more than 20 million content available from suppliers and distributors.
+Mediamorph tracks and accounts for more than two billion global TVOD, SVOD and AVOD transactions annually through more than 1,200 platforms and manages more than 20 million content available from suppliers and distributors.
 Founded in 2008, the New York-based company orchestrates and optimizes the digital businesses of more than 50 of the largest media and entertainment companies, including all of the major Hollywood studios, major broadcasters and the world's largest global operators.

 Rob Gardos, CEO of Mediamorph, highlights that "at the epicenter of the entertainment industry, Mediamorph's CVM platform offers speed, flexibility and cost-effective options that allow the largest media companies to better distribute, acquire and monetize their content.
 This becomes even more powerful when TV Time's artificial intelligence and analytics capabilities are combined.
 The combination of Mediamorph and TV Time will not only help our clients increase their revenue, but will also enable better user experience, personalization and customer engagement that were not available before. available on the market.”